Thutmose IV

-Thutmose IV (sometimes read as Thutmosis or Tuthmosis IV, Thothmes in older history works in Latinized Greek; Ancient Egyptian: ḏḥwti.msi(.w) "Thoth is born") was the 8th Pharaoh of the 18th Dynasty of Egypt, who ruled in approximately the 14th century BC.
+Thutmose IV (sometimes read as Thutmosis or Tuthmosis IV, Thothmes in older history works in Latinized Greek; Ancient Egyptian: ḏḥwti.msi(.w) "Born of Thoth") was the 8th Pharaoh of the 18th Dynasty of Egypt, who ruled in approximately the 14th century BC.
 His prenomen or royal name, Menkheperure, means "Established in forms is Re."
-He was the son of Amenhotep II and Tiaa.
-Thutmose IV was the grandfather of Akhenaten.
+He was the son of Amenhotep II and Tiaa, and the grandfather of Akhenaten.

 Life

 Close-up of a scene from the Dream Stele depicting Thutmose IV giving offerings to the Great Sphinx of Giza.
 From a full-sized reproduction on display at the Rosicrucian Egyptian Museum, San Jose.

-The Sphinx with the dream stela in between its arms.

 Thutmose IV was born to Amenhotep II and Tiaa, but was not actually the crown prince and Amenhotep II's chosen successor to the throne.
 Some scholars speculate that Thutmose ousted his older brother in order to usurp power and then commissioned the Dream Stele in order to justify his unexpected kingship.
 Thutmose's most celebrated accomplishment was the restoration of the Great Sphinx of Giza and subsequent commission of the Dream Stele.
 According to Thutmose's account on the Dream Stele, while the young prince was out on a hunting trip, he stopped to rest under the head of the Sphinx, which was buried up to the neck in sand.
 He soon fell asleep and had a dream in which the Sphinx told him that if he cleared away the sand and restored it he would become the next pharaoh.
 After completing the restoration of the Sphinx, he placed a carved stone tablet, now known as the Dream Stele, between the two paws of the Sphinx.
 The Dream Stele was not the only inscription claiming Thutmose IV divine right to rule.
 Also on the Sphinx was an inscription detailing Thutmose as a child finding a stone in the shape of a divine falcon intended to solidify his rule.
 The restoration of the Sphinx, and the text of the Dream Stele would then be a piece of propaganda on Thutmose's part, meant to bestow legitimacy upon his unexpected kingship.
+The preserved text of the Dream Stele runs as follows:

+Year I, third month of the first season, day 19, under the Majesty of Horus, the Mighty Bull, begetting radiance, (the Favourite) of the Two Goddesses, enduring in Kingship like Atum, the Golden Horus, Mighty of Sword, repelling the Nine Bows; the King of Upper and Lower Egypt, Men-kheperu-Ra, the Son of Ra, Thothmes IV, Shining in Diadems; beloved of (Amon), given life, stability and dominion, like Ra, for ever.